andrewrgoss/andrewrgoss.com/content/2018/udemy--apache-spark-2.0-with-scala/mov_sim_ml_1m_emr.md

 ### Create EMR Cluster

-I created a new EMR cluster with the following configurations initially, but I ended up actually having to tweak the instance type setting from m3.xlarge to m1.medium for the particular availablity zone I used.
+I created a new EMR cluster with the following configurations initially, but I ended up actually having to tweak the instance type setting from m3.xlarge to m1.medium for the particular availability zone I used.
 Still created 1 master and 2 slaves nodes in the cluster (3 total instances).

 ![Creating EMR Cluster](/img/2018/udemy--apache-spark-2.0-with-scala/create_emr_cluster.png "Creating EMR Cluster")